jfsjd-mum-shreyash/colmar-academy/README.md

 # Colmar Academy | Generation India

-This is Generation India Task completedit is build with HTML, CSS, Boostrap.
+This is Generation India Task, It is build with HTML, CSS, Boostrap.

 # Screenshots